Uses

 VS Code

-I built for pretty much everything: VS Code, Hyper, Alfred, Insomnia, and this site.
+Cobalt next is the them I built and use for pretty much everything: VS Code, kitty, Insomnia, and this site.

 Operator Mono